harisek36/LOF-Anonomly-Detect/README.md

 ## References

 I include a full list of references in the attached paper.
-However please not that naive_lof.py is taken from https://github.com/damjankuznar/pylof/blob/master/lof.py.
+However please note that naive_lof.py is taken from https://github.com/damjankuznar/pylof/blob/master/lof.py.
 All credit goes to him for that implementation.

 ## License